TheButterfish/HairModdingPlus/README.md

 *For more information on alpha masks, check [this guide](https://github.com/seraphile/rimshare/wiki/Colouring-in-Images) out.*

 To apply an alpha mask to a hair texture, simply add "m" to the end of your mask's file name.
 This works for both front textures and back textures.<br>
+Areas marked red (#FF0000) will be painted with the primary color, areas marked green (#00FF00) will be painted with the secondary color, and areas marked black (#000000) will not be painted.<br>
 ![](https://raw.githubusercontent.com/TheButterfish/HairModdingPlus/master/ReadmeImages/addmask.jpg)

 "demo_southm.png" is the mask that will be applied to "demo_south.png", and "demo_south_backm.png" will be applied to "demo_south_back.png".
 Masks are optional, textures without a corresponding "m.png" will display as they usually would.